pluscloudopen/osism-opstools/README.md

 opestack project create service openstack network create --project service service-testing openstack subnet create --project service --network service-testing  --subnet-range 192.168.42.0/24 service-testing-subnet

+# You may  want to use dragon's key.
+This will not upload the private key rather than create a pub-key and upload that
+openstack keypair create --user -osism-opstools-admin --private-key /tmp/ssh_id --type ssh service-testing-dragon
 ```

 ### Create /tmp/admin.rc file and upload to Vault